-Income Tax Expense-Our year to date effective tax rate for 2011 was 18.3%, as compared to 31.2% in 2010.
+Income Tax Expense-Our year to date effective tax rate for 2011 was 14.4%, as compared to 35.2% in 2010.
 The effective tax rate in the current year was lower than the federal statutory rate primarily due to the impact of a permanent difference related to the portion of the goodwill impairment charge that is not deductible for tax purposes and an increase in valuation allowances related to certain state net operating loss carryforwards.
 This was partially offset by permanent differences generated by acquisition related fair value adjustments.
-Adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
-Adjustments to tax reserves are a component of the effective tax rate.
-We currently estimate our effective tax rate for 2012 will be between 35% and 45%.